"Lispr vs Wispr Flow: an honest comparison"

 Wispr Flow is a polished, well-funded voice dictation product.
 It runs across platforms — Mac, Windows, and mobile — and it is subscription-based.
 It is built as a full product with a feature set to match.

-Lispr is a small macOS-only app.
-It is free while in early access, needs no account, and does one thing: hold the right Option key, speak, release, and the text appears at your cursor.
+Lispr is a small desktop app for Mac and Windows.
+It is free while in early access, needs no sign-up, and does one thing: hold one key — right Option on a Mac, right Ctrl on Windows — speak, release, and the text appears at your cursor.
 It is deliberately minimal.

-If you need dictation on more than just a Mac, Wispr Flow is the obvious answer — Lispr cannot help you there.
-If you are a Mac user who wants the simplest possible free option with nothing to set up, Lispr is worth a look.
+If you need dictation on your phone or tablet as well as your computer, Wispr Flow is the obvious answer — Lispr cannot help you there.
+If you want the simplest possible free option on a Mac or Windows desktop, with nothing to set up, Lispr is worth a look.

 Platforms

-Wispr Flow is cross-platform.
-If you move between a Mac and a Windows PC, or want consistent dictation on your phone as well, that matters a great deal.
+Wispr Flow is cross-platform, and its reach goes past the desktop: if you want consistent dictation on your phone as well as your computer, that matters a great deal.
 One tool, one set of habits, across all your devices.

 Pricing